 Rewards of a construction career

 Tradeswomen work hard and there are many rewards.They see their success in the form of a building, a hospital or a stadium that they helped build.
 Many tradespeople find great satisfaction in their work.

 Great salary, Unions, & Benefits

-Apprentices in construction start at approximately $16 per hour, or $33,000 a year.
+Construction apprentices start at over $32,000 a year.
 Union membership offers great benefits, including health insurance, a pension plan and the opportunity for training and advancement.

 Independence & Security

 This is more than preparing for a job; this is Training for Life.
 Our program helps women gain economic independence for themselves and their families, creating tighter communities with strong female role models.

 Women Wear Hard Hats Too (WWHH2), the largest female-focused training program in Minnesota, was developed to increase the participation of women in the construction trades.
 WWHH2 was designed for the unique needs of tradeswomen, including an industry network and advisory council as well as a tradeswomen mentorship program.

 Weekly training and group discussions on female-focused topics ensures students are prepared for success in the classroom and on the job.
 Examples of training topics include How to Work in a Male-dominated Work Environment and Tricks of the Trade, a 3-part series that introduces students to job site culture and expectations.

 Experienced tradeswomen and other industry professionals regularly volunteer with and mentor the WWHH2 students.
 These industry experts offer students a first-hand account of job site expectations and challenges.